-- (4) "organised Trading Facility (OTF)" means a system or facility in the Union referred to in Article 2(1)(7) of Regulation[MiFIR]. - (4a) "accepted market practices" means specific market practices that are accepted by the competent authority of a given Member State in accordance with Article 8a of this Regulation. - (4b) "stabilisation" means any purchase or offer to purchase relevant securities, or any transaction in associated instruments equivalent thereto, by investment firms or credit institutions, which is undertaken in the context of a significant distribution of such relevant securities exclusively for supporting the market price of these relevant securities for a predetermined period of time, due to a selling pressure in such securities; - (4c) "associated instruments" means the following financial instruments (including those which are not admitted to trading on a regulated market, or for which a request for admission to trading on such a market has not been made, provided that the relevant competent authorities have agreed to standards of transparency for transactions in such financial instruments):
+- (4b) "stabilisation" means any purchase or offer to purchase relevant securities, or any transaction in associated instruments equivalent thereto, by investment firms or credit institutions, which is undertaken in the context of a significant distribution of such relevant securities exclusively for supporting the market price of these relevant securities for a predetermined period of time, due to a selling pressure in such securities. - (4c) "associated instruments" means the following financial instruments (including those which are not admitted to trading on a regulated market, or for which a request for admission to trading on such a market has not been made, provided that the relevant competent authorities have agreed to standards of transparency for transactions in such financial instruments): - (a) contracts or rights to subscribe for, acquire or dispose of relevant securities; - (b) financial derivatives on relevant securities;

-- (a) contracts or rights to subscribe for, acquire or dispose of relevant securities; - (b) financial derivatives on relevant securities; - (c) where the relevant securities are convertible or exchangeable debt instruments, the securities into which such convertible or exchangeable debt instruments may be converted or exchanged; - (d) instruments which are issued or guaranteed by the issuer or guarantor of the relevant securities and whose market price is likely to materially influence the price of the relevant securities, or vice versa; - (e) where the relevant securities are securities equivalent to shares, the shares represented by those securities (and any other securities equivalent to those shares). - (5) "trading venue" means a system or facility in the Union referred to in Article 2(1)(25) of Regulation[MiFIR].
+- (c) where the relevant securities are convertible or exchangeable debt instruments, the securities into which such convertible or exchangeable debt instruments may be converted or exchanged; - (d) instruments which are issued or guaranteed by the issuer or guarantor of the relevant securities and whose market price is likely to materially influence the price of the relevant securities, or vice versa; - (e) where the relevant securities are securities equivalent to shares, the shares represented by those securities (and any other securities equivalent to those shares).

-- (5a) "Significant distribution" means an initial or secondary offer of securities that is distinct from ordinary trading both in terms of the amount in value of the securities to be offered and the selling method to be employed. - (6) "SME growth market" means a MTF in the Union within the meaning of Article 4(2)(11) of Directive [new MiFID]. - (7) "competent authority" means the competent authority designated in accordance with Article 16. - (8) "person" means any natural or legal person. - "commodity" means a commodity within the meaning of Article 2(1) of Commission Regulation (EC) No 1287/200615. - (10) "spot commodity contract" means any contract for the supply of a commodity traded on a spot market which is promptly delivered when the transaction is settled, as well as other contracts for the supply of a commodity (such as physically settled forward contracts) that are not financial instruments.
+- (5) "trading venue" means a system or facility in the Union referred to in Article 2(1)(25) of Regulation (EU) No .../...
+[MiFIR]. - (5a) "Significant distribution" means an initial or secondary offer of securities that is distinct from ordinary trading both in terms of the amount in value of the securities to be offered and the selling method to be employed. - (6) "SME growth market" means a MTF in the Union within the meaning of Article4(2)(11) of Directive .../.../EU [new MiFID]. - (7) "competent authority" means the competent authority designated in accordance with Article 16. - (8) "person" means any natural or legal person.

+- (9) "commodity" means a commodity within the meaning of Article 2(1) of Commission Regulation (EC) No 1287/20061. - "spot commodity contract" means any contract for the supply of a commodity traded on (10)a spot market which is promptly delivered when the transaction is settled, as well as other contracts for the supply of a commodity (such as physically settled forward contracts) that are not financial instruments. - (11)"spot market" means any commodity market in which commodities are sold for cash and promptly delivered when the transaction is settled, as well as other non financial markets, such as forward markets for commodities.